Gaali Sampath: Production

 The film was announced in October 2020.
-Later, the film was launched and muhurat shot was done on 16 November 2020 at Ramanaidu Studios in Hyderabad, India.
-Principal photography of the film began in the same month of November.
+Later, the film was launched and muhurat shot was filmed on 16 November 2020 at Ramanaidu Studios in Hyderabad, India.
+Principal photography of the film began in the same month.
 Most of the scenes were shot in Uttarandhra region of Andhra Pradesh.
 S. Krishna wrote the story and co-produced the film while Anil Ravipudi scripted the film and supervised the direction department.

 Release

 The film was theatrically released on 11 March 2021.
-Later, Gaali Sampath is released digitally though Aha and Amazon Prime on 19 March 2021.
+Gaali Sampath was released digitally though Aha and Amazon Prime on 19 March 2021.

 Reception

 The Indian Express critic Gabetta Ranjith Kumar stated that the characterisation and Rajendra Prasad's portrayal of Gaali Sampath are the positive aspects of the film.
 Y. Sunitha Chowdhary of The Hindu felt that film was not engaging enough and wrote "Loud characters become a liability in this survival drama."

 A reviewer from The Hans India gave a positive review for the film, writing that "Gaali Sampath is a first of its kind attempt in Telugu cinema and has been executed perfectly."
 Jalapathy Gudelli in his review for Sify concluded that "Rajendra Prasad’s strong performance and Sree Vishnu’s acting are the only good parts.
 Lame writing and old-school narration have diluted the emotional angle of the film."